prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 Reference: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort

-We invoke the `sort()` method on an array to sort the values.
+We can invoke the `sort()` method on an array to sort the values.
 This performs a "mutating" operation which changes the underling array in place.

 ```js
 var numbers = [7,2,4,9,1]